 The computational cost for retrieval is negligible compared to neural network inference.
-Here is a detailed analysis of the computational cost for physical trajectory retrieval.
+Here we provide both theoretical complexity analysis and comprehensive experimental validation.

-The computational expensive is mainly related to two factors: the training set size (noted as $N_{train}$) and the number of physical field points (ie. the resolution of physical field) (noted as $N_{field}$).
-The computing process consists of the following two steps:
+\textbf{Theoretical Analysis.} The computational complexity primarily depends on two factors: the training set size (denoted as $N_{train}$) and the number of physical field points (i.e., the resolution of physical field) (denoted as $N_{field}$).
+The retrieval process consists of two main steps:

 \begin{itemize} \item Step 1: Similarity Score Calculation.
-For every sample in the retrieval set, the similarity metric function (eg. Cosine Similarity) could be calculated with linear time complexity $O(N_{field})$.
-Thus the time complexity of calculating similarity scores for all retrieved samples is $O(N_{field} \cdot N_{train})$. \item Step 2: Ranking based on similarity scores.
-We use the simple sorting algorithm (Quicksort) to rank all samples based on their similarity score.
-The time complexity is $O(N_{train} \cdot \log N_{train})$.
-The overall time complexity for retrieval is $O(N_{field} \cdot N_{train} + N_{train} \cdot \log N_{train})$. \end{itemize}
+For each sample in the retrieval set, computing the similarity metric (e.g., Cosine Similarity) has linear time complexity $O(N_{field})$.
+Thus, calculating similarity scores for all retrieved samples has complexity $O(N_{field} \cdot N_{train})$. \item Step 2: Similarity Score Ranking.
+Using QuickSort to rank samples based on similarity scores has complexity $O(N_{train} \cdot \log N_{train})$. \end{itemize}

-Commonly, the numerical ranges for $N_{field}$ and $N_{train}$ are approximately between $10^3$ to $10^4$, and $10^2$ to $10^4$, respectively.
-Therefore, the real computational amount is about $O(10^8)$, this could be calculated on most computers.
-In our implementation, the average retrieval time on Darcy Flow ($85 \times 85$ resolution) is 2.67e-3 to 1.84e-2 seconds for different retrieval set sizes (100 to 900).